 What is RHC?

-RHC offers services of primary care through a team approach of nurse practitioners (NPs), physicians, certified nurse-midwives (CNM), and physician assistants (PAs).
+RHC offers services of primary care through a team approach of nurse practitioners (NPs), physicians, certified nurse-midwives (CNMs), and physician assistants (PAs).

-However, other services and procedures are required to be separately billed on a professional claim during the same visit.
-The CNM, PA, or NP must work at the clinic at least the time 50 percent of the clinic operates.
+However, other services and procedures must be separately billed on a professional claim during the same visit.
+The CNM, PA, or NP must work at the clinic for at least the time 50 per cent of the clinic operates.

-They have to furnish laboratory and diagnostic services while RHC is open as well as for emergencies treatment should have necessary available drugs.
+They have to furnish laboratory and diagnostic services while RHC is open, and treatment should have necessary drugs for emergencies.

-The service is of RHC consists of patients’ residences, visit the clinics, Medicare-covered parts, assisted living facility, and a skilled nursing facility.
+The service of RHC consists of patients’ residences, clinic visits, Medicare-covered parts, assisted living facility, and a skilled nursing facility.

-Other services of RHC include outpatient and inpatient consults, these kinds of visits are referred to non-RHC services as well as billed separately.
+Other services of RHC include outpatient and inpatient consults.
+These kinds of visits are referred to non-RHC services and billed separately.

 RHC receives a cost-based reimbursement for core physicians’ defined set and certain services of non-physician outpatient.

-These payments are generally based on the methodology of all-inclusive payment and maximum payment per visits sub and annual reconciliation referenced as encounter rate.
+These payments are based on the all-inclusive payment methodology and maximum payment per visits sub and annual reconciliation referenced as encounter rate.

 Main Differences Between FQHC and RHC